SitecoreSupport/Sitecore.Support.103584/readme.md

 # Sitecore.Support.103584
-Prevents from adding two lines in the `Multi-Line Text` field when usnig the `Enter` button in `Experience Editor`
+Prevents from adding two lines in the `Multi-Line Text` field when using the `Enter` button in `Experience Editor`

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.103584/blob/master/LICENSE).